-We have listened carefully across our community engagement, Helpdesk, advocacy, volunteers and Surrey residents to identify and shape our priority areas for the next 3 years.
+To decide our thematic priorities, we listened carefully across our community engagement, Helpdesk, advocacy, volunteers and Surrey residents to identify and shape our priority areas for 3 years (2023 – 2026).

 This process began in November 2022 with a “horizon scanning” session where our volunteers, Board Directors and staff team came together to review what we were hearing from local people; what we knew about system priorities; where we felt there was a risk of people being less well-heard and at risk of health inequality; and where we felt we could have most influence and impact.
 We then applied a Theory of Change model, examining what we’d want to influence in the long term, and what we need to do to achieve that change over time.
 Our Local Healthwatch Advisory Group reviewed our proposed priority areas, and our overall Luminus Insight CIC Board approved their recommendations at a meeting in public in April 2023.